weather-jake/Wind_Barbs/README.md

 # Wind_Barbs
-A collection of wind barb SVG files.
+A collection of wind barb SVG files created using Inkscape.